Hi, I'm Dayna Dranitsaris.

 Charlene In The City

-Built a professional real estate web application using IDX, HTML, CSS, JavaScript, and responsive design principles.
+Built a professional real estate web application using IDX, HTML, CSS, and JavaScript.
+Monitored using Google Analytics.

 Automated Powder/Fluid Dispenser

-Built an automated powder/fluid dispenser using SolidWorks and an Arduino.
+Built an automated powder/fluid dispenser using SolidWorks, an IR sensor, water pump, and an Arduino.